 Ingredients For Cottage Cheese Waffles

-Here’s what you need to make this gluten free cottage cheese waffle recipe.
+Here's what you need to make this gluten free cottage cheese waffle recipe.
+Scroll to the bottom of this post for the recipe card where you will find ingredient measurements, nutrition data and the instructions.

 - Cottage Cheese